 - You can join an AD domain only after you complete the DNS settings.

-- You can join either an AD or LDAP service, but not both.
+- You can join either an AD or LDAP domain.

-- Currently, the AD feature supports 64-bit Windows Server 2016 Datacenter and Windows Server 2012 R2 Datacenter.
+- The AD feature supports 64-bit Windows Server 2016 Datacenter and Windows Server 2012 R2 Datacenter.

 Configure AD settings